sidhantls/sidhantls.github.io/_posts/2022-11-30-lexpod-speaker-prediction.md

 ## Ending Note
 There clearly might be more optimal methods to perform speaker prediction other than using the heavy Whisper model.
 This blog post is an exploration of how to utilize Whisper's hidden states for a different task and how useful this can be.

-Feel free to share your thoughts and feedback.
+Feel free to share your thoughts or feedback.